 Hootsuite Analytics retrieves Facebook and LinkedIn metrics from both post and page data.

 - Post-level metrics attribute data to specific posts and report the day each post was published.
-Metrics are reported on all posts published during the selected time frame.
+Metrics report on all posts published during the selected time frame.

-For example, let’s say you’re comparing Facebook page analytics reports for April to March and wondering how Page Impressions increased if Post Impressions decreased.
-Remember, Post Impressions display the impressions for just the posts that were published in March and April.
+Let’s say you’re comparing Facebook Page analytics reports from April to March and wondering how Page Impressions increased if Post Impressions decreased.
+Post Impressions display the impressions for just the posts that were published in March and April.
 Page Impressions displays impressions for all posts on the Page, regardless of when they were published.
 Page Impressions may have increased in April because, in addition to posts in March and April, posts in February were still receiving good engagement.